IBM/SpectrumScale_ECE_OS_READINESS/README.md

 optional arguments:
-  -h, --help           show this help message and exit --ip IPv4_ADDRESS    IP address linked to device used for NSD --path PATH/         Path ending with / where JSON files are located.
+  -h, --help           show this help message and exit --ip IPv4_ADDRESS    Local IP address linked to device used for NSD --path PATH/         Path ending with / where JSON files are located.
                        Defaults to local directory --no-cpu-check       Does not run CPU checks